Jason Robards

 He made his feature film debut in The Journey (1959).
 He went on to win two consecutive Academy Awards for Best Supporting Actor for playing Ben Bradlee in All the President's Men (1976), and Dashiell Hammett in Julia (1977).
 He was Oscar-nominated for playing Howard Hughes in Melvin and Howard (1980).
 His other notable films include Long Day's Journey into Night (1962), A Thousand Clowns (1965), Once Upon a Time in the West (1968), Tora!
 Tora!
 Tora!
 (1970), Parenthood (1989), Philadelphia (1993), Enemy of the State (1998), and Magnolia (1999).

-On television, Robards won the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie for his performance as Henry Drummond in the NBC television adaptation Inherit the Wind (1988).
+On television, Robards won the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie for his performance as Henry Drummond in the NBC television adaptation Inherit the Wind (1988).
 His other Emmy-nominated roles were in Abe Lincoln in Illinois (1964), A Moon for the Misbegotten (1975), Washington: Behind Closed Doors (1977), and F.D.R.: The Last Year (1980).

 Biography from the Wikipedia article Jason Robards.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.